larajorge11/spring-security-davor/README.md

 ## Roles vs Authorities

-* Tipically a role is considered a group of one or more authorities
+* Typically, a role is considered a group of one or more authorities
 * Voters: Access Decision Voters provide a vote to allow access
 * Role Voter
 * Authenticated Voter: Anonymously, Remembered (Cookie), Fully